-But the most strenuous period of his life was at Smolny in Petrograd, immediately after the Revolution.
-In an interview given to a correspondent of the Swedish paper "Folkets Dagblad Politiken," in February 1918, Lenin said that he felt fine despite the enormous load of work which hardly left him any time for sleep.
+But the most strenuous period of his life was at Smolny in Petrograd, immediately after the revolution.
+In an interview given to a correspondent of the Swedish paper Folkets Dagblad Politiken, in February 1918, Lenin said that he felt fine despite the enormous load of work which hardly left him any time for sleep.
 "I have but one dream," he added, "and that is to get a little rest, if only for half an hour."

-"At meetings of the Council of People's Commissars," recalled the veteran Communist G. I. Petrovsky, then People's Commissar for the Interior, "we discussed the most important questions-the very first steps in socialist construction and the organisation of Soviet power both on a state and local level.
+"At meetings of the Council of People's Com-

+missars," recalled the veteran Communist G. I. Petrovsky, then People's Commissar for the Interior, "we discussed the most important questions-the very first steps in socialist construction and the organization of Soviet power both on a state and local level.
 Questions of abolishing all bourgeois institutions were decided on.
 The first measures were taken in socialist production and trade.
 Lenin taught us how to work as a team...
-This was the world's first and at that time the only university where the People's Commissars learned how to build worker and peasant power."
-Under Lenin's leadership the Communist Party and the Soviet Government organised a new state apparatus, confiscated the landed estates, nationalised all the land, banks, the bigger industries and transport, promulgated a state monopoly on foreign trade, abolished national oppression, formed a worker-andpeasant militia in place of the old police force, and set up the Red Army.
-All the work relating to the building up of the Soviet state and to socio-economic reforms was carried out with the active participation of the masses.
+This was the world's first and at that time the only university where the People's Commissars learned how to build worker and peasant power".

+Under Lenin's leadership the Communist Party and the Soviet Government organized a new state apparatus, confiscated the landed estates, nationalized all the land, banks, the bigger industries and transport, promulgated a state monopoly on foreign trade, abolished national oppression, formed a worker-and-peasant militia in place of the old police force, and set up the Red Army.

 From all over Russia factory workers, soldiers, and peasant delegates flocked to Smolny to see Lenin.
-They wanted him to tell them what the Soviets should do now that they had become the sole bodies of power, how to run the factories and mills, and how to apportion among peasants the landed estates which the Decree on Land had made over to them.
+They wanted him to tell them what the Soviets should do now that they had become the full-fledged bodies of power, how to run the factories and mills, and how to apportion among peasants the landed estates which the Decree on Land had made over to them.
 They wanted to know when the war would end and when peace would be concluded as the Congress of Soviets had announced.
 They wanted to know the answers to a thousand other equally vital and pressing questions.
 Summing up his conversations with the envoys of the people, Lenin once said: "And I said to them: you are the power, do all you want to do, take all you want, we shall support you, but take care of production, see that production is useful."
 And all who came to Smolny left feeling confident that the cause of the Great October Revolution would triumph.